St Edward's College, Malta: Houses

 The school has three houses named after three Governors-General of Malta: Ducane House Sir John Du Cane (Green), Campbell House Sir David Campbell (Red) and Congreve House Sir Walter Congreve (Blue).

 Alumni

-Among the many famous alumni of the school is Cambridge University professor Edward De Bono, known for his ideas on lateral thinking.
-Other well known alumni include architect Richard England, former Lord Chief Justice of England and Wales, Igor Judge, Baron Judge, former President of Malta Ugo Mifsud Bonnici, Chief Justice Emeritus Giuseppe Mifsud Bonnici, Archbishop of Malta Charles Scicluna.
-Footballers Andrew Hogg and Matthew Guillaumier also Explorer Justin Packshaw attended the college.
+Among the many famous alumni of the school is the late Professor Edward De Bono, known for his ideas on lateral thinking.
+Other well known alumni include architect Richard England, the late former Lord Chief Justice of England and Wales, Igor Judge, Baron Judge, former President of Malta Ugo Mifsud Bonnici, the late Chief Justice Emeritus Giuseppe Mifsud Bonnici, Archbishop of Malta Charles Scicluna.
+Footballers Andrew Hogg and Matthew Guillaumier, also Explorer Justin Packshaw attended the College.

 Since its foundation in 1929, the school had produced many who went on to serve in the British military and the Colonial Service in Egypt, Palestine and the Sudan.
 The school has an old-boys' association known as the Old Edwardian Association (OEA).